erikdelange/EXIN-AST-The-Experimental-Interpreter/EXIN language reference.md

 The *pass* keyword is a no-operation statement and can be used as a placeholder during program development.
 Statements cannot be used as identifier (for a variable or function) name.
 ##### Builtin functions
 A number of builtin functions are provided.
-These include type(variable) to return a string with the type of the variable, chr(integer) which returs a string with the ASCII representation of integer and ord(string) which returns the ASCII value (as integer) of the character in the string.
+These include type(variable) to return a string with the type of the variable, chr(integer) which returns a string with the ASCII representation of integer and ord(string) which returns the ASCII value (as integer) of the character in the string.
 The purpose of builtin functions is to facilitate adding new functions.
 ##### Grammar in EBNF
 For a graphical representation of the syntax see [EXIN syntax diagram](EXIN%20syntax%20diagram.pdf).
-For an explantion of the EBNF notation used below see [EBNF syntax.txt](EBNF%20syntax.txt).
+For an explanation of the EBNF notation used below see [EBNF syntax.txt](EBNF%20syntax.txt).
 ```
 /*	EXIN grammar.
  *